bm2-lab-submission/DeepCas12a/README.md

 # Ensure you have Python 3.8+ installed, then run:
 pip install numpy pandas torch scikit-learn scipy
 ```
+## Usage
+1. Digitalize sgRNA using the following sgRNA Coding Schema.
+Epigenetics features can be found in ENCODE.
+2. Load models from model directories (untar them first!) in trained_models.
+3. Perform prediction.
 ## File Descriptions
 ## License
 This project is licensed under the Apache License.
 See LICENSE for details.